noidexe/Enjin-Coin-Documentation/docs/trusted_platform.md

 ## Creating an Item

+Creating an item is like creating a template that you will use to mint your items.
 To create an item, you will need to make a request with various item data.

 ```